Getting started

 User settings

-When you start and exit HotFrameFx, it automatically loads and saves your configuration in a user settings file called HotFrameFx.cfg, located in directory:
+When you start and exit HotFrameFx, it automatically loads and saves your configuration in a user settings file called HotFrameFx.cfg

 It's recommended to include this file, each time you backup the personal files on your PC.
 If you're not yet backing up your pesonal files, consider installing a tool such as Veeam Agent.
 It's free and you can configure it to automatically run backups for you in the background.